 Put Together Your Dream Team

 Having a “dream team” working for you will surely be an invaluable asset and a contributor to your success as a property investor.
-I remember buying a rental property at age 24 – it was my first!.
-I didn’t know any realtors, bankers, or any other professionals.
+I remember buying my first rental property at age 24 – it was my first!.
+And, I didn’t know any realtors, bankers, or any other professionals.
 I did, however, know the place I wanted to buy.
-So, I reached out to a friend in the car business, and he put me in touch with my first banker.
+So, I reached out to a friend in the car business.
+And, he put me in touch with my first banker.
 She was a loan officer with a credit union, and “took a chance” on me.
 I’ll never forget the day I was able to get my first mortgage.
 That relationship remained solid until she retired a few years ago.

 Also, over the years, I’ve developed a network of trusted trades and professionals who I can contact for pretty much anything.
 After thinking about it, and relative to buying a rental property, here are the different types of professionals I recommend having at your disposal: